streamnative/tgip-cn/README.md

 * [List of episode](playlist.md): contains a list of all episodes.

-* [Recorded video](https://space.bilibili.com/391380821/channel/detail?cid=98214): we record every live streaming and upload them here.
+* [Recorded video link](https://space.bilibili.com/391380821/channel/detail?cid=98214): we record every live streaming and upload them here.

 ## Start an episode